cdrummey216/whoami/whoami.md

 ## Complexity

 Complexity is the eternal present.
 Its the stream of liquid time that we are wading downstream in to eternity.
 The present (now) is a moment on the stream, and it's existence is as fleeting as the bubbling water of a quick brook around your ankles.
 That moment has passed you by, and it only exists now in your memory of that singular present.
-As they say, you can never step in the same river twice.
+Complexity is the eternal present, the condensation of this moment in your mind.

 #### Examining the Present